How to Manage a Dog That Pulls on the Leash

 If you find that your dog becomes distressed with a headcollar, I suggest that you look at one of the other options.

-Although can I also suggest that you try to keep your dog as calm as possible – the less stressed they are, to begin with, the calmer they will remain – and ensure that the headcollar fits comfortably.
+However, I also suggest you keep your dog as calm as possible – the less stressed they are, the calmer they will remain – and ensure that the headcollar fits comfortably.

-Also remember, the use of headcollars is a short-term solution and should not be used as the norm.
-And certainly should not be used while training a dog to walk on a leash.
+Also, remember that using headcollars is a short-term solution and should not be used as the norm.
+It should not be used while training a dog to walk on a leash.

 Body Harnesses